 Particles: the difference between WA and GA

 Japanese particles are both a blessing and a curse.
-They make Japanese grammar simple and direct, almost like a computer language.
+On the one hand they make Japanese grammar simple and direct, almost like a computer language.
 They always follow the rules because they are the rules.
-Particles tell us “this word does this” and “this word does this.”
+Particles tell us “this word does this” and “this other word does that.”
 However, these little suffixes can cause tremendous headaches for us English-speaking learners because they group meanings together quite differently than our English equivalents (prepositions), or in some cases have no equivalent at all.

 I’ve devoted a lot of introspective soul-searching time to thinking about these two little guys, and in this article, I’m going to do my best to shed some new, meaningful light on the difference between は and が.